quabot/quabot.github.io/docs/index.md

 # The QuaBot Wiki

-:::info Message from Developer
+:::info UNDER CONSTRUCTION
-Dear user.
-You will notice that most of the wiki is still quite empty.
-Writing all of these wiki pages takes a long time.
-Feel free to contribute!
-We're working as fast as we can to get the wiki expanded, but we're also working on new updates.
-It might take a little while.
-Sorry for the inconvinience!
-In the meantime, we will help you in our [Discord server](https://discord.quabot.net) with any questions you might have.
+We're still hard at work getting the wiki completed!
+Feel free to help at our [repository](https://github.com/quabot/quabot.github.io).
+If you need help, visit our [support server](https://discord.quabot.net).
 :::

 Welcome to the QuaBot wiki, this wiki is created to help you use QuaBot.